 The IEPT suite will be employed by the LH in order to evaluate the demonstration activities, through the calculation of a set of KPIs, as well as for the CBA of the smart grid interventions in both LH and FI.
 Finally, the IEPT suite will be used for the scalability and replicability studies of the IANOS solutions in the three FI.
-The second version of this deliverable (with a due date of M30) will identify and resolve any issues that will emerge during the integration process of the different modules.
-In addition, it will provide an extensive description of the User Interfaces and will finalize the data exchange format between the IEPT microprocesses.

-8. Appendix A-Description of the INTEMA.grid model components
+8. Appendix A - Description of the INTEMA.grid dynamic component models